Navigation Home - AA-Fishing Lakes Fish

 Bass fishing lures

+The purpose of this page is to share basic information about bass fishing and bass lakes in the state.
 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
-Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
-Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Pennsylvania.

 Pennsylvania has a long history of producing impressive bass catches, with several state records that stand as testaments to the quality of bass fishing in the state.
 As of my knowledge cutoff in September 2021, the state record for largemouth bass is a whopping 11 pounds, 3 ounces, caught in Birch Run Reservoir in 1984.
 The state record for smallmouth bass stands at 8 pounds, 8 ounces, caught in Lake Erie in 1997.
 These records highlight the potential for anglers to encounter trophy-sized bass and the excitement that comes with pursuing these remarkable fish.